Nagarjuna Sagar tail pond: Hydro electricity generation

-Two units, of 25 MW each hydro power generation units were commissioned in the year 2017 by APGENCO to utilize the head available across the dam from the river flood water, and the water released to the Prakasam Barrage requirements.
+Two units of 25 MW each hydro power generation units, were commissioned in the year 2017 by APGENCO to utilize the head available across the dam from the river flood water, and the water released to meet the Prakasam Barrage requirements.

 Peaking power generation

 Presently, the 700 MW reversible hydro turbines (7 x 100 MW) located at the toe of Nagarjuna Sagar Dam are unable to operate in pumping mode due to non availability of tail pond for storing the released water during the power generation mode.
 With the completion of tail pond, surplus electricity from the electricity grid would be used for pumping the water back to the Nagarjuna Sagar reservoir and recycled for meeting peaking load on daily basis.
 Thus surplus electricity is consumed when it is available and used to meet the peak electricity requirements without letting the water out of the Nagarjuna Sagar tail pond.
 700 MW peaking power for eight hours duration can be met from the one Tmcft of live storage water capacity available in the tail pond.